Deploy Generated Standalone Executable Programs To Target Hardware

 /rtw/c/src/common/rt_malloc_main.cReusable function

 setting for parameter Code interface packaging.
-You must select model configuration parameter Use dynamic memory allocation for model initialization and set parameter Pass root-level I/O as toPart of model data structure
+Select model configuration parameter Use dynamic memory allocation for model initialization and set parameter Pass root-level I/O as toPart of model data structure

 .